andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 ****************************

 * Went through old stuff, processed/cleaned up.

+* I added a few examples to failing-examples.R that currently don't work as they should.
+Would be good to address those first since diagrams like that are frequent (and I'm trying to make them in flowdiagramr for a new release of DSAIRM which I need to get on CRAN in the next 1-2 weeks).

 * I added several examples to the top of flowtester.R that currently don't work as they should.